securesecrets/shadejs/docs/queries/batch-query.md

   queryMsg: any,
 }

-// NodeHealthValidationConfig is an optional property that is used to validate the
+// MinBlockHeightValidationOptions is an optional property that is used to validate the
 // accuracy of the data in the batch response using an expected minimum
 // block height associated with the data.
 The query will be retried until
 // non-stale data is found (up to a max number of retries before error is thrown).